erezposner/MATLAB_Gif_Generator/README.md

 # MATLAB_Gif_Generator
 Simple function to generate gif in MATLAB

-Run `main.m` in order to create a simple gif
+Run `main.m` in order to create a simple gif and enjoy